CarInsurance.com Insights

 Following that, you can find details about the following:

-- The insuring agreement: This is the agreement from the carrier to the insured.
-It describes what will be covered and what will not be covered.
+- The insuring agreement: It’s an agreement between the carrier and the insured.
+It describes what is covered and what isn’t.

-- Conditions: These are the conditions upon which losses are covered or when or how insurance will kick in.
+- Conditions: The terms under which losses are covered, and when or how insurance will kick in.

-- Exclusions: These are items not covered in the policy.
+- Exclusions: Items not covered by the policy.
 They are usually precise.
 In the liability coverage part of the insuring agreement, exclusions might include the following:

 - Property being transported by the insured